End-of-life care is filled with emotions and tough questions which may require decision-making skills that

 - TIME: Toolkit of Instruments to Measure End-of-Life-Care

-These measurement tools compiled by the Center for Gerontology and Health Care Research, Brown Medical School should identify opportunities for improving medical care, examining the impact of interventions or demonstration programs.
+These measurement tools originallycompiled at Brown University should identify opportunities for improving medical care, examining the impact of interventions or demonstration programs.
+The AFTER-DEATH BEREAVED FAMILY MEMBER INTERVIEW resource is also a product of the TIME.

 - VA Office of Geriatrics and Extended Care Hospice & Palliative Care